dtv42/YardControl/README.md

 The total number of (10 us) intervals is stored in an integer variable.
-The maximum number (32 bit integer) is 2147483647 resulting in a maximum period of 21474836470 us () or ca. 6 hours.
-The minimum speed is therefore ca. 4 steps per day.
+The minimum speed is set to 1 steps per second, the maximum speed is 50000 steps/second.